nsankethreddy/PESU-SEM4_Lab-Assignments/README.md

       - 1)Set led to light up
       - 2)Streaming right to left
       - 3)Program to display 0 to F and F to 0 on the eight segment
+  - Lab 8:
+      - Question is in the resp. folder

 *__Assignments__* (C section)